matterholt/matterPage/notes.md

 [] 02-2020 change the repo list to git hub fetch, use a list of what want to show, and ranking,

 ## DONE

+[X] 02-2020 css style on the blog write ups

 [X] 02-2020 DESIGN, blue background with a card with lighter colors with an angle,